 The Gruber Foundation honors and encourages educational excellence in the fields of Cosmology, Genetics, Neuroscience, Justice and Women’s Rights, recognizing groundbreaking work that provides new models that inspire and enable fundamental shifts in knowledge and culture.

 The Gruber Foundation is a 509(a)(3) Type 1 supporting organization operated, supervised, or controlled by Yale University and incorporated in 2011 under the 501(c)(3) section of U.S. Corporate Law.
-It was funded by The Peter and Patricia Gruber Foundation, and Peter and Patricia Gruber serve as its Co-founders, and Chairman Emeritus and President Emeritus, respectively.
+It was funded by The Peter and Patricia Gruber Foundation, and Patricia Gruber serves as its Co-founder and President Emeritus.

 The Gruber International Prize Program was created to recognize excellence in science by highlighting fields with potential to create a better world: Cosmology, Genetics, and Neuroscience.
 Each Prize is given annually, and carries an unrestricted cash award of $500,000 and a gold laureate pin.
 To further support these science fields, The Gruber Foundation has affiliated with preeminent science organizations to award fellowships to promising young scientists.